-This is just one of the 5 Top Sales Trends for 2021, but it is a great place to start.
+This is just one of the 5 Top Sales Trends, but it is a great place to start.
 Once you know exactly WHO you are talking to, you can work on your brand storytelling.

 The power of the buyer persona

 A buyer-centric company will tailor their messaging to satisfy the needs of specific their buyers.
 This is best accomplished with a clear idea of exactly who the messaging is aimed at.
 To understand your buyer better, create a persona of the buyer.
 This is a chart that consolidates everything your team knows about the buyer.
 It includes criteria like their industry; size of company; job title; responsibilities; challenges; preferred ways of interaction; highest priorities etc.

 B2B companies who don’t take the time to define their buyer personas run the risk of investing in marketing messaging that buyers will ignore or discard because it is meaningless to them.

 By understanding the pain points and business drivers of your buyers, your marketing messaging and sales conversations can present your offer as the ideal solution to their challenges.
 If they win, you win.